leodutra/leodutra/README.md

-"I've encountered software bugs you developers wouldn't believe.
-Production servers on fire with cascading failures.
-I've watched data streams shimmer in the dark near the API Gateway.
-All those commits will be lost in time, like unmerged pull requests in the FOSS rain."
+"I've debugged codebases you devs wouldn't believe.
+Legacy systems cascading failures in production with no log to retrieve.
+I witnessed endless meetings that sparked no innovation.
+All that history will be forgotten, like your comments in a FOSS issue."

 <!--
 **leodutra/leodutra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.